 There may be differences between your version of AR Studio and this tutorial because the product is currently in beta and we update it regularly.

-If you open the finished effect in the sample content folder, you'll see that the effect you're going to work with is a flower crown.
+Download the sample content to follow along.
+If you open the finished effect, you'll see the effect you're going to work with is a flower crown.

-To get started, open the unfinished version in the sample content folder.
+Open the unfinished version in the sample content folder.
 As you can see, the flower crown is already in the scene.

 You should now see a face mesh in the Scene tab and tracking the face in the Viewport.

-It's also possible to add the smoothing effect to the overall scene.
+It's possible to add the smoothing effect to the overall scene.
 To do this, check the box next to Fullscreen.
 The background should now be slightly blurred and softened.